Israel–European Union relations: EU membership for Israel

 The Israeli government has hinted several times that an EU membership bid is a possibility, but the EU itself proposes instead the closest possible integration "just short of full membership."
 Faster advancement of such plans is somewhat hampered by the current instability in the Middle East and conflicts in the West Bank, Gaza Strip, and Lebanon.
 European public opinion of some of Israel's policies, especially those related to the aforementioned areas of conflict is, in general, poor.

 The European Union's former High Representative for Common Foreign and Security Policy, Javier Solana, stated in 2009 that Israel had a very significant relationship with the EU, amounting almost to full cooperation through participation in the EU's programmes.
 Former Spanish foreign minister Miguel Ángel Moratinos spoke out for a "privileged partnership, offering all the benefits of EU membership, without participation in the institutions".
 On 11 January 2005, industry commissioner and vice president of the commission Günter Verheugen even suggested the possibility of a monetary union and common market with Israel.

-However, a growing number of EU member states have considered granting formal recognition to the State of Palestine meaning Israel may oppose EU membership, or EU members may oppose the integration of Israel on political and cultural grounds.
+However, in 2025, the widespread devastation in Gaza and escalating settler violence in the West Bank have led to a noticeable shift in public opinion and political dynamics within the EU, leading to deliberations over whether to leverage the EU’s full economic influence to press for changes in Israeli policy.